lindy-labs/sandclock-token/README.md

 $QUARTZ into it.
 This vestedQUARTZ acts as a distributable reward, subject to vesting logic.
 Receivers of vestedQUARTZ can, over the course of a few months, redeem the locked QUARTZ by burning vestedQUARTZ.
+Once an account redeems any amount of vestedQUARTZ, they can no longer send outgoing transfer, meaning they're the final owners of all the vestedQUARTZ they still have or will receive in the future

 [Sandclock]: https://sandclock.org
 [PoS bridge]: https://wallet.polygon.technology/bridge/